 A perennial herb belonging to the mint family, lemon balm has served for generations as a medicinal tea to treat indigestion, sleep disorders, anxiety and wounds.
 The slightly lemon-scented herb is a common additive to peppermint tea.

 Lemon balm contains naturally occurring chemical compounds that have a mild sedative or calming effect on the body.
 In addition to helping to reduce anxiety, induce sleep and improve mood, the herb has been shown to improve mental performance in some limited studies.

 Used for centuries for its medicinal properties, chamomile is a flowering herb in the daisy family.
 Its primary constituent is bisabolol, a colorless, viscous oil known to have anti-irritant, anti-inflammatory and microbial properties.

 Chamomile can be used topically or orally to treat upset stomach and abdominal cramping.
 And its anti-inflammatory properties make it great for relieving irritation from chest colds and other skin conditions.

 A note of caution for ragweed sufferers: the pollen in chamomile is similar and may produce an allergic reaction.

-A member of the legume family, rooibos (red bush) has been used for generations to make herbal tea in Southern Africa, where it is also referred to as bush tea.
-Its reddish, needle like leaves are packed with polyphenols, great for improving health and boosting immunity.
+A member of the legume family, rooibos has been used for generations in southern Africa where it is also referred to as bush tea.
+Its reddish, needle like leaves are packed with polyphenols, which as I mentioned above, are great for improving health and boosting immunity.